-Let’s say you find an interesting article that might help people that are like-minded with you.
+Let’s say you find an interesting article that might help a few like-minded people.
 You can send the same article to multiple people.
 Or maybe you learned something from a person at the event, and you know the network that you built (from that event) would appreciate having the information too.
 Maybe you see something in the news that impacts one of the people you met.

-Make a commitment to continue the conversation and at least wice a year, comment or share something with that person.
+Make a commitment to continue the conversation and at least twice a year, comment or share something with that person.

 Share, share, and share some more